M-A-S1/M-A-S1/README.md

 ## 🚀 About Me
 I'm an Electrical Engineer from Pakistan with a passion for solving real-world problems through data-driven solutions and artificial intelligence.
-Currently pursuing my **MS in Electrical Engineering (AI and Autonomous Systems)** from NUST, I aspire to become a **Machine Learning Engineer / AI Engineer / Data Scientist**.
+Currently pursuing my **MS in Electrical Engineering (AI and Autonomous Systems)** from NUST, I aspire to become a **Machine Learning / AI Engineer **.

 ## 🎯 My Goals
 - 🌟 Contribute to impactful AI and autonomous systems projects.